Barrister, Mediator, and Director at ShenSmith Law

 “His business skills speak for themselves.
 His interpersonal skills are considerable and he is a man of the utmost integrity.”

 – Stephen Harvey QC, criminal & regulatory barrister

 “He is an able, dedicated barrister.”

 – Stuart Stevens, Head of Holborn Chambers

-Daniel’s written contributions have been published in Thomson Reuters, Bar Council and the Solicitors Journal.
+Daniel has published articles in Thomson Reuters, the Bar Council and the Solicitors Journal.